Explore the categories below to learn more about being emergency prepared at uvu

 2. Turn equipment or switches off to help prevent possible damage to equipment from power surges when power is restored.

-3. Leave dark areas as safely as possible, emergency lighting will remain on.
-Assist any individuals with disabilities to lit areas.
+3. Leave dark areas as safely as possible; emergency lighting will remain on.
+Assist any people who may need additional assistance getting to lit areas.
 There is no need to evacuate the building unless there are other associated dangers.

-4. Information about the power failure and its expected duration will be available on uvu.info.
-Every effort will be made to communicate (text messages, push notifications, etc.) with the campus community about timelines and other helpful information.
+4. Information about the power failure and its expected duration will be communicated by email.
+Every effort will be made to communicate with the campus community about timelines and other helpful information.

 1. Check your area and report any equipment or other damage to the proper supervisor or department head.

-2. Facilities personnel will restore all building-wide systems, such as heat, air conditioning as quickly as possible.
+2. Facilities personnel will restore all building-wide systems, such as heat and air conditioning, as quickly as possible.

 Psychological Services

-As with individuals, the UVU community will suffer trauma and psychological distress in the aftermath of disasters or crimes.
-Almost everyone will be in shock, yet each individual is likely to react with a different set of emotions, which may include sadness, anger, fear, helplessness or euphoria.
+The UVU community may suffer trauma and psychological distress in the aftermath of disasters or crimes.
+Almost everyone will be in shock, yet everyone is likely to react with a different set of emotions, which may include sadness, anger, fear, helplessness, or euphoria.
 Also, caregivers in the community (fire, police, etc.), wanting to help in the crisis, may themselves be affected by a sense of shock.

-The UVU Student Health Services crisis team would respond to assist victims of traumatic stress on our campus.
-Crisis team services would include, but not be limited to, crisis intervention, post-trauma counseling, group crisis interventions, death notification, etc.
+The UVU Student Health Services Crisis Team will respond to assist victims of traumatic stress on our campus.
+Crisis team services would include, but not be limited to, crisis intervention, post-trauma counseling, group crisis interventions, etc.

 There are three primary tasks the team performs: